ReticulatedSpline/aulos/README.md

 - [ ] Sync songs via WiFi and/or Bluetooth (with other openDAPs?)

 ## Recommended Hardware
-While running on this hardware is the long-term goal, note that openDAP should run on any terminal emulator.
+While running OpenDAP on the Raspberry Pi hardware is the long-term goal, note that openDAP *should* run on any terminal emulator.

 [Raspberry Pi 3 A+](https://www.adafruit.com/product/4027)